OpenDSA/OpenDSA/RST/en/Tutorials/parameters.rst

 the filename to -v.
 Or if you call the program with {"-f"}, you will get an exception for trying to access outside the array bounds.
-You can prevent this by using a try-catch, but I chose to keep this example very simple.
+You can prevent this by using a try-catch block.
 Once you have your parameters set, you can call the appropriate methods to launch your program.
-There you go, simple command line parsing!

 .. |external_link2| raw:: html

    <a href="http://docs.oracle.com/javase/tutorial/java/nutsandbolts/switch.html" target="_blank">switch statements</a>